Health Services

 Fracture, sprain, stitches, cast, or crutches.

 The Massachusetts Department of Public Health (DPH) has updated recommendations for schools and the general public to prevent the spread of any respiratory viruses.
-The new guidance applies to any respiratory viral illness such as Covid, Flu or RSV.
+The new guidance applies to any respiratory viral illness, such as COVID, Flu, or RSV.
 Symptoms of a viral illness include fever, chills, fatigue, cough, runny nose, and headache.

 Individualized health care planning and case management for students with special health care needs